 It’s summer, YAY!
-Which means there are many social activities happening in Chicago including festivals, bbqs, parties and movies in the park.
+Which means there are many social activities happening in Northwest Arkansas including festivals, bbqs, parties and movies in the park.
 I love meeting new people and hearing a little bit about what they’re “up to” in their lives.
 When people learn what I do, inevitably they have questions about acupuncture so I thought I would address them here and bust a few acupuncture myths.

 1. Acupuncture hurts (the MOST common question!)